enpage/enpage/docs/guides/data-records/index.md

 Define as many Data Records as you want.

-:::warning Difference between Data Records and Data Sources Data Records are used to save data submitted by users, while Data Sources are used to fetch data from external sources.
+:::warning Difference between Data Records and Data Sources Data Records are used to save data submitted by users, while Data Sources are used to fetch data to be displayed in templates.
 Data Records cannot be consumed by templates, while Data Sources can.
 :::